Busch & Müller

 Standard h-bar mount.

-The fork crown mount for the Ixon IQ Speed headlight works well for the Ixon.
+The fork crown mount for the Ixon IQ Speed headlight works well for the Ixon, but only if you use the older Ixon mount.
 See below.

 Don't use wireless cycle computers!
 Some lights can interfere with the signals between the wireless computer sending units and the computer heads.
 Wired computers never have these problems.
 Since I get a great deal of conflicting data concerning which lights and which wireless computers have these issues, the only constant I can point to is the wireless computer.
 If you only use wired computers, you'll never have an issue.

 Glare Protector; Ixon IQ, IQ Premium, IQ Speed & IQ Speed Premium

 New for 2011, Busch & Müller offers a glare protector for the Ixon, Ixon Speed, Ixon IQ and Ixon IQ Speed.
 If you're standing on the pedals during a climb, light from the headlight may be bothersome since your eyes are now over the handlebar and therefore above the headlight.
 The glare protector is a piece of molded rubber that attaches to the top of the light housing with two adhesive pads.

 Glare Protector for Ixon IQ and Ixon IQ Speed: $ 7.50